 Someone (half stumbling over thoughts): But….but….you’re not black???

 Me: I know.
 Funny how this is.
 Africa is actually pretty diverse.
-The black people are south of the Sahara desert in what is called Sub-Saharan Africa.
-North of the desert, they look kind of like me in different shades of brown.
+They are generally south of the Sahara desert in what is called Sub-Saharan Africa.
+North of the desert, people look kind of like me in different shades of brown.

 (often, I would have to explain what is the Sahara Desert)